nicolezhou05/AL_CNN/README.md

 ## TNPG: CNN (Nada Hameed + Ray, Nicole Zhou + Duck, Corina Chen + Binktop)

 ### AlTester
+Default constructor populates the array with 23 random ints.
+It also contains a method to check if an array is sorted or not (returns true if the array is sorted, false otherwise).

 ### OrderedArrayList
 - `toString` : displays information in a specific way